- What is anesthesia and how does it work?

 Which imaging exams may require anesthesia or sedation?

-Sedatives or anesthesia may be offered to:
+Sedatives or anesthesia help:

-Are there alternatives to pharmaceutical anesthesia and sedation?
+Are there alternatives to anesthesia and sedation?

-You may be asked to remove some or all of your clothes and to wear a gown during the exam.
-You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may be asked to remove your clothes and wear a gown during the exam.
+Remove jewelry, eyeglasses, dentures, and any metal objects or clothing that might interfere with the images.

 How safe is anesthesia?

 Anesthesia and sedation are generally safe for most patients.